laitanawe/introscicomp/_episodes/03-slurm-jobs.md

 Resource requests are typically binding.
 If you exceed them, your job will be killed.
 Let's use wall time as an example.
-We will request 1 minute of wall time, and attempt to run a job for two minutes.
+We will request 1 minute of wall time, and attempt to run a job for four minutes.

 ```
 [yourUsername@login1 ~]$ cat example-job.sh